Developer Guide — Deploy¶

 Log files¶

-All logs live under deploy/ (gitignored by default, staged by pre-commit hook for committed runs):
+All logs live under deploy/ (gitignored by default):

 | Path | Contents |